 Families must also deal with a caregiver's FICA tax obligation—the Social Security tax of 6.2% on wages up to $118,500 in 2016 and the Medicare tax, which is imposed at a rate of 1.45% on all wages with no limit.
 Equivalent amounts of FICA taxes must be withheld from caregivers' wages when their annual wages are $2,000 or more during 2016.
-(Generally, any cash wages paid to a spouse, child under age 21, parent, or any employee under the age of 18 at any time during the year are not subject to this tax, unless performing household work is the employee's principal occupation.
-If the employee is a student, providing household work is not considered to be his or her principal occupation.)
+(Generally, any cash wages paid at any time during the year are not subject to this tax if paid to a spouse, child under age 21, parent, or any employee under the age of 18 performing household work (unless household work is the employee's principal occupation; if the employee is a student, providing household work is not considered to be his or her principal occupation).)

 Other taxes may also apply.
 If cash wages paid in any calendar quarter exceed $1,000, the family will be subject to Federal Unemployment Tax Act (FUTA) taxes on up to $7,000 of wages.
 The FUTA rate is 6%, but generally, the family can take a credit against the FUTA tax for amounts paid into state unemployment funds.
 The credit may be as much as 5.4% of FUTA taxable wages.
 If the family is entitled to the maximum 5.4% credit, the FUTA tax rate after credit is 0.6%.
 A family is entitled to the maximum credit if: